top of page

 Phycomycetaceae - includes just two genera Phycomyces and Spinellus

-In natural habitats, Phycomyes is most likely to be found colonising moist organic substrates especially herbivore dung from small rodents such as mice through to larger species like deer or horses.
+In natural habitats, Phycomyces is most likely to be found colonising moist organic substrates especially herbivore dung from small rodents such as mice through to larger species like deer or horses.
 They may also be found on other forms of organic matter in the soil; typically in neutral to slightly acid habitats.

 Phycomyces sp.